 Bart Van Acker

-Bart van Acker graduated from university with a degree in bioengineering.
+Bart Van Acker graduated university with a degree in bio-engineering.
 In 2003, he started working as a validation engineer at Alcon-Couvreur.
-A year later, IT integrator Ordina took over the validation team.
-When the business grew, Bart was given responsibility for both business development and the joint venture with Passwerk, an IT company that employs people with an autistic spectrum condition.
-Bart became business unit manager for the pharmaceutical sector and testing activities.
-Year on year, the business unit was one of the most profitable in the company.
-In 2011, Bart decided to start up QbD and five years later, QbD employs more than 150 people in the Benelux and is on the verge of international expansion.
+A year later, an IT integrator firm acquired the validation team.
+When the business grew, Bart was given the responsibility for both business development and the joint venture with Passwerk, an IT company that employs people with an autistic spectrum disorder (ASD).
+Bart then became a business unit manager for the pharmaceutical sector and testing activities.
+Year after year, this business unit was one of the most profitable departments of the company.
+In 2011, Bart decided to found QbD, and eight years later the company employs more than 180 people at over six international locations.

 Albert Verschoor (in memoriam)

-Since the beginning, Albert Verschoor has run QbD in the Netherlands.
-The ambition of QbD in the Netherlands is clear: to follow the same growth pattern as in Belgium, with customer focus as a priority.
-Albert Verschoor studied psychology and IT, and worked in consulting and had sales functions for various organisations, including chemical and petrochemical companies.
+Albert Verschoor ran QbD the Netherlands from the very beginning.
+QbD’s ambition for the Netherlands is clear: to follow the same growth pattern as Belgium, with customer focus as a priority.
+Albert Verschoor studied psychology and IT, and worked in consulting.
+He worked in sales for various organisations, including chemical and petrochemical companies.
 During his time at the Dutch multinational Royal DSM, Albert was part of the company’s transformation into a life sciences company.
-This job required him to be familiar with GMP and it was during a GMP training course given by Bart that the two met.
+This job required him to familiarise himself with GMP.
+Albert and Bart met during a GMP training, hosted by Bart.

-As a QFB (chemical bio pharmacist), graduated from the National University of Mexico (UNAM), Jaime Castro has been working in consultancy for the pharmaceutical industry since 1999, focusing on validation, QMS, CSV and project management.
+As a QFB (chemical bio pharmacist) who has graduated from the National University of Mexico (UNAM), Jaime has been working in consultancy for the pharmaceutical industry since 1999, focusing on validation, QMS, CSV and project management.
 During his career, he has helped and advised over 150 of the main pharma companies in Mexico.
-When QbD Belgium was looking for a company in Mexico to expand the QbD business and set up a strategic collaboration to create a global company to serve the international pharma industry, Jaime found that QbD’s vision, values and principles were parallel to theirs, which resulted in a new company ‘BPF part of QBD’.
+When QbD Belgium was looking for a company in Mexico to help them expand the QbD business and set up a strategic collaboration to create a global company that serves the international pharma industry, Jaime found that QbD’s vision, values and principles were similar to theirs.
+This resulted in the launch of a new company: ‘BPF part of QBD’.

-In 2003 Thomas completed his Life Sciences Studies.
-He started his career as a Sales Consultant for suppliers of large scale automation projects in the pharma and biotech industry.
-For 10 years, he guided international customers from purchasing to implementation and validation of complex automated systems.
-Subsequently, Thomas founded his own company to help health based companies drive real innovation and make them commercial viable.
-After 7 years of successfully introducing innovations in the Dutch marketplace, Thomas decided to put his knowledge of brand building to good use for QbD B.V., when he joined the company as general manager.
+In 2003, Thomas completed his study life sciences.
+He started his career as a sales consultant for suppliers of large-scale automation projects in the pharma and biotech industry.
+For ten years, he guided international clients through the process of the purchase, implementation and validation of complex automated systems.
+Subsequently, Thomas founded his own company to help health-based companies to innovate and make them commercially viable.
+After seven years of successfully introducing innovations on the Dutch marketplace, Thomas decided to put his knowledge of brand building to good use for QbD B.V., when he joined the company as a general manager.